 The fictional film script, while not exactly a barn burner, illustrates something important about the nature of scientific discovery.
 First, it shows the social nature of innovation and knowledge generation, whether it be by means of scientific methods or mindful observation and the application of logic and creativity in a problem-solving mode.
-The various uses of mucuna, including at least five distinct agricultural technologies (food crop, cover crop, forage crop, intercrop, rotation crop), are the result of experimentation by numerous farmers and scientists spanning several centuries and at least six countries.
-The lesson, that innovation is a social and collective act, has been demonstrated time and time again by formal histories of discovery, even though the image of the lone scientist-inventor persists.
+The various uses of mucuna, including at least five distinct agricultural technologies (food crop, cover crop, forage crop, rotation crop, intercrop), are the result of experimentation by numerous farmers and scientists spanning several centuries and at least six countries.
+The lesson, that innovation is a collective, transpersonal act, has been demonstrated time and time again by formal histories of discovery, even though the misleading image of the lone scientist-inventor persists.

-I believe that my Spanish language skills were critical to this success, along with the good fortune of being on the cusp of a changing agricultural research agenda.
-I often wrote up the initial results in Spanish, creating co-authored, publishable papers in short periods of time and circulating these widely in the region.
+My Spanish language skills were critical to this success, along with the good fortune of being on the cusp of a changing agricultural research agenda.
+I always wrote up the initial results in Spanish, creating co-authored, publishable papers in short periods of time and circulating these widely in the region.
 This practice, modelled by Yvan Breton in my earlier training on Mexican fisheries, became a routine for me, and was appreciated by Latin American researchers and activists alike.
 Jeffrey Bentley, an American Anthropologist based at the time in Honduras, remarked that the Spanish language publication “Tierra Cobarde Se Vuelve Valiente,” the study from this period I am most proud of, was the best example he knew of a survey-based publication.
 This praise meant a lot to me because Jeffrey eschewed romantic notions of farmer knowledge and was at the same time highly critical of and clear-eyed about the limitations of most science-based research.
-When I returned from my first field visit to Honduras in the fall of 1990 with a completed survey in hand, Hector Barreto, a Colombian agronomist at CIMMYT, and his Nicaraguan colleague Jorge Bolaños, both remarked on the efficiency of the trip.
-Oddly, the survey report was republished a year or so later, word for word, by an Honduran university professor that had nothing to do with the research let along the right to be listed as the sole author.
+Oddly, my first survey report on the topic with Jorge Salgado was republished a couple of years later, word for word, by an Honduran university professor that had nothing to do with the research.
+He had plagiarized the report, making himself the sole author in a regional journal.
 Plagiarism, of course, is the ultimate form of flattery.

 Photo: Milton Flores testing the bulk of the mucuna mulch.

 More than anything, the mucuna story smashes the mindsets that continue to promote exclusionary, hierarchical and patriarchal practices of scientific discovery.
-The invention of a robust hillside agricultural technology by the Ketchi of Guatemala, and its independent, farmer-to-farmer dissemination across a farming population of thousands in Honduras, is remarkable and worthy of celebration as an act of “farmer discovery.”
+The invention of the _abonera_ system by the Ketchi of Guatemala, and farmer-to-farmer dissemination of a robust hillside agricultural technology across a farming population of thousands in Honduras, is remarkable and worthy of celebration as an act of “farmer discovery.”
 No scientist or extension worker was involved, other than by virtue of the historical connections of all invention.
 The subtitle of our synthesis book, “Farmer innovation with mucuna,” correctly balanced the story of the technology with the story of the social process of farmer-led innovation and dissemination.
 This acknowledgement does not mean that farmers were the only actors that made a difference.
 Discovery of effective cover crop and forage crop technologies in the United States and extension of the practice across the American south in the 1900s is no less remarkable, and undoubtedly involved the combined efforts of farmers and scientists in fields and at experiment stations.
-Gaps in farmer knowledge are significant, and scientists have much to offer beyond the commercial interests that fund much of the world’s agricultural research.
+Gaps in farmer knowledge are significant, and scientists have much to offer beyond the commercial interests that fund much of today’s agricultural research.
 The experience does, however, highlight a fundamental problem in the Green Revolution mindset and research paradigm, which starts with a firm rejection of traditional agriculture (exclusionary) and gives scientists the privileged place (hierarchical) in the development of new agricultural technology.

-The next chapter builds on the lessons from Honduras by relating some of the tinkering I and others did with mucuna in the Sierra de Santa Marta, Veracruz, and the creation of a farmer-to-farmer network focused on harnessing the pragmatic knowledge of farmers and their ability to innovate.
-It also references the dramatic fall of the abonera system of northern Honduras, documented by others shortly after I left Mexico for Canada.
 For now, however, I want to take you back to New York where my mucuna story began.
-The account comes from Bernard, who over two years of intensive field work in Honduras built up a deeper relationship with individual farmers than I ever did.
-He recently told me that the 2018 FIFA World Cup Russia launched a reunion with his closest informant and mucuna mentor, Don Chema Ayala of San Francisco de Saco.
-Don Chema’s son, xxx, who was 15 when Bernard hired him as a field helper, had reached out to Bernard on Facebook when France won the championship.
-“Congratulations!” he said.
-A year later, Bernard spent three days with him and Don Chema in New York where they were now living.
-I don’t know that they ate blacken fish and mud pie, but the friendship was renewed.
-Everything old became new again.
+The story comes from Bernard, who over two years of intensive field work in Honduras built up a deeper relationship with individual Honduran farmers than I ever did.
+He told me that the 2018 FIFA World Cup in Russia launched a reunion with his closest informant and mucuna mentor, Don Chema Ayala of San Francisco de Saco.
+Don Chema’s son, who was fifteen when Bernard hired him as a field helper, had reached out to Bernard on Facebook twenty five years later when France won the championship.
+“Congratulations! (from New York)” he said.
+Bernard followed up, spending three days with him and the now elderly Don Chema in New York.
+I don’t know that they ate blacken fish and mud pie as I did with my wife Debra, but the friendship was renewed.
+It just goes to show, with attention to all our senses and faculties, including the heart, everything old becomes new again.